spearwolf/custom_event/README.md

 Enables/disables pause state.
-For groups there are additional _on()_ and _off()_ methods available - but there are just syntactic sugar.
+For groups there are additional _on()_ and _off()_ methods available - but its just syntactic sugar.

 ```javascript
 plah.setPause(true)